DorianGrey/Measurement-Type/README.md

 There are a few things you should note before playing around with this code:
 * The code requires a rather new compiler (especially supporting decltype() and std::initializer_list).
 I've tested it with GCC 4.7.1 on Windows and GCC 4.6.3 on Ubuntu.
 * Code-documentation is not completed yet, and may still leave some questions.
 I will add it when I've enough time for it, feel free to ask if some things occur too strange to be understable.
+* The compiler errors that may arise once a check fails are quite hard to read.
+It's template stuff :)